 The Criminal Justice Act (CJA) provides funding for the representation of individuals with limited financial resources in federal criminal proceedings.
 In each district, a plan exists for providing representation through private panel attorneys and, where established, federal public or community defender offices.
-This year, a new federal public defender office was added in the Northern District of Alabama.
+This year, a new federal public defender office was opened in the Western District of Arkansas.

-A total of 229,188 representations by counsel under the CJA were opened, a rise of 10 percent from 2011.
-Growth occurred in openings of representations in immigration cases—nearly all involving illegal entry by aliens—and in cases in which prisoners convicted of crack cocaine offenses sought reductions of their sentences under a recent amendment to the federal sentencing guidelines.
+A total of 227,645 representations by counsel under the CJA were opened, a decline of 1 percent from 2012.
+Decreases occurred in representations opened in immigration cases–nearly all involving illegal entry by aliens–and in cases dealing with the retroactive application of federal sentencing guidelines amendments to persons convicted of crack cocaine offenses.
+Representations in such cases had risen in 2012 and fueled overall growth of 10 percent that year.

-Representations closed by the 80 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) climbed 12 percent to 135,579.
-Representations closed by appointed panel attorneys grew 5 percent to 91,424.
-The number of private attorneys paid through the CJA panel attorney payment system was 9,359.
+Representations closed by the 81 federal public and community defender organizations (including representations in criminal matters, appeals, and habeas corpus proceedings) increased 4 percent to 140,260.
+Representations closed by appointed panel attorneys fell 2 percent to 89,606.
+The number of private attorneys paid through the CJA panel attorney payment system was 9,074.

 For a summary of federal defender appointments under the CJA for the past five years, see Table S-21.
 For information on representations for each federal public and community defender organization, see Table K-1.